Hammerspoon/hammerspoon/CONTRIBUTING.md

 ## Contributing to the extensions

 This is really where the meat of Hammerspoon is.
-Extensions can either be pure Lua or a mixture of Lua and Objective C.
+Extensions can either be pure Lua or a mixture of Lua and Objective-C.

 ### Writing a pure Lua extension ###